Rivian Auto, BEV Pickup R1T and SUV R1S: So Secretive Rivian is becoming the CIA MI6 of the Automotive World!

 So as Rivian went along and in many good ways, Tesla stole the thunder with electrics, and Google’s Waymo and GM’s acquisition of Cruise to jump them to the head of the driverless line, these things deflated any chance Rivian could have had making either a successful passenger car or make it a driverless one at that, for survival.
 Like Tesla has its sights on pickups, for Rivian it seems like the best place to boldly go where no electric car company has before . . .

 So I half heartedly humor this with cloak and dagger with their secrecy, which is part of the reason for all this because the electric pickup truck market is already intensely competitive, but this I’m serious in their defense: Rivian has to make this count.
 Rivian’s margin of error ironically thanks to Tesla, is smaller.
 And with Washington the way it is now, bailouts are no option, I don’t even think for Ford, at least with the present administration and Congress.
+And a bailout for a startup?
+Hmm, I don’t think so.

 The Use of Another Brand’s Vehicles as Test Mules for the BEVs